 2. API request/response

 API Gateway allows you to specify the integration of each path of the API endpoint separately.
 This allows you to route API requests for each path to a separate backend endpoint and at the same time apply any request/response transformations, such as customer header insertion or modification of existing headers to manage any custom handling of APIs.

 In the architecture shown in the diagram below, the features explained in this blog are utilized.

-This architecture is an example of typical SaaS provider who wants to offer services to other customers and needs to support white-labelling domains.
+This architecture is an example of typical Saas provider who wants to offer services to other customers and needs to support white-labeling domains.

-This is the approach to use API Gateway as a single-entry point for API based microservices and web application assets.
+This is the approach to use API Gateway as a single entry point for API based mocroservices and web application assets.
 Most helpful is we can expand infrastructure anytime without losing anything and easily manage different services without depend on each other.